+Transportation

+Element B: Transportation

 The City of Raleigh recognizes the importance of developing a balanced, efficient, multi-modal transportation network that minimizes impacts to the environment and reinforces the livability of neighborhoods.
 The Transportation Element is meant to guide future development of the City's corridors, roads and highways for motorized and non-motorized transportation including public transit systems, bicycle, and pedestrian networks.
 The transportation network is developed in a sustainable pattern that supports the City's future land uses and urban form, minimizes vehicle miles traveled and single-occupancy vehicles, and reduces air pollution and greenhouse gas emissions.

-Raleigh has a well-established roadway network of streets, arteries, expressways and freeways.
-While some of these roads are maintained by the NCDOT, the City itself maintains over 1,000 miles of streets, as well as 1,190 miles of sidewalks, nearly 100 miles of bikeable greenway trails and bikeways, and 22 miles of bicycle facilities.
+Raleigh has a well-established roadway network of approximately 130 miles of arterials and thoroughfares and 1,631 miles of collectors and local streets.
+While some of these roads are maintained by the NCDOT, the City itself maintains approximately 1,017 miles of thoroughfares, collectors, and local streets, as well as 1,190 miles of sidewalks, nearly 60 miles of bikeable greenway trails and bikeways, and 4 miles of bicycle lanes.
 By 2035, Raleigh's roadway network is projected to become more congested, with both the amount of time and number of miles spent on the roads increasing.
-Vehicle miles traveled (VMT) and vehicle hours traveled (VHT) are both projected to increase from 2005 levels by over 50 percent - travel along freeways and other major streets will be most affected.
+Vehicle miles traveled (VMT) and vehicle hours traveled (VHT) are both projected to increase from 2005 levels by over 50 percent - travel along freeway, collector, and local roadways will be most affected.
 In addition, the total number of trips (AM, PM, and overall) taken on Raleigh's road network is projected to increase by over 50 percent.
 Capital Boulevard (north of I-540), I-540 (from Capital Boulevard to I-40), and U.S. 401 (north of I-540) in north Raleigh are three roadways where both the traffic and level of service are projected to worsen greatly from 2005 to 2035.
 To affect these projections, not only will existing facilities and services have to be improved, but new mobility options - including increased and higher capacity transit service - must be created to meet the growing needs of Raleigh through the year 2030.
 The Transportation Element contains policies that will create a well-connected, multi-modal transportation network, support increased densities, help walking become more practical for short trips, support bicycling for both short- and long-distance trips, improve transit to serve frequented destinations, conserve energy resources, reduce greenhouse gas emissions and air pollution, and do so while maintaining vehicular access and circulation.
-More specifically, the policies and actions within this element address the following key transportation issues:

-- Sprawling and segregated land use patterns have led to a high dependency on singleoccupancy automobile trips; - There is a need for better coordination of land use and transportation project review procedures to enable efficient and connected development patterns; - Road widening and new facilities to address automobile congestion are not by themselves feasible solutions to the region's mounting congestion and long commutes (See Policy T 3.3: Redefining LOS); - Even with programmed investments, the future transportation system is projected to be severely constrained by the year 2035; - The enormous growth experienced and planned in Raleigh will transform the City into the center of the region, and has the potential of changing the dynamics of the region's transportation system; - Traffic calming will continue to be an issue for many neighborhoods as traffic levels increase on major streets and drivers seek alternative routes using local residential streets;
+More specifically, the policies and actions within this element address the following key transportation issues: - Sprawling and segregated land use patterns have led to a high dependency on single-occupancy automobile trips; - There is a need for better coordination of land use and transportation project review procedures to enable efficient and connected development patterns; - Road widening and new facilities to address automobile congestion are not by themselves feasible solutions to the region's mounting congestion and long commutes (See Policy T 3.3: Redefining LOS); - Even with programmed investments, the future transportation system is projected to be severely constrained by the year 2035; - The enormous growth experienced and planned in Raleigh will transform the City into the center of the region, and has the potential of changing the dynamics of the region's transportation system; - Traffic calming will continue to be an issue for many neighborhoods as traffic levels increase on major thoroughfares and drivers seek alternative routes using local residential streets;